Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Relaxed and flux-limited solutions

-\end{lem} \begin{lem}[Sub-solution property for the critical slope on each branch] Let $u:(0,T)\times J \to \R$ be a upper semi-continous function, which is a sub-solution of \eqref{eq::gr2}.
-Let $\phi$ be a test function touching $u$ from above at some point $(t_0,0)$ with $t_0\in (0,T)$.
-For each $i=1,\dots, N$, let us consider
+\end{counterex} In order to prove this result, the two following technical lemmas are needed. \begin{lem}[Super-solution property for the critical slope on each branch] Let $u:(0,T)\times J_i \to \R$ be a lower super-solution of \eqref{eq::gr2} for some $i =1,\dots,N$.
+Let $\phi$ be a test function touching $u$ from below at some point $(t_0,0)$ with $t_0\in (0,T)$.
+Consider the following \emph{critical slope}